grao23/coe-332-homework-repo/homework03/README.md

 ##HOMEWORK 3

+I have recieved an extension for this assignment from Professor Allen.

 The goal of this directory is to show how to write a Dockerfile which can containerize the files which we have made from the previous homework assignement.